The Role of Primer: Why It's Vital for Painting Projects

 Primer FAQs: Your Top Questions Answered on the Role of Primer

-Primer is a preparatory coating applied to surfaces before painting.
-It helps the topcoat of paint adhere better and last longer.
-Here are the answers to some frequently asked questions about the role of primer.
+Primer is a preparatory coating applied before painting.
+It helps the topcoat adhere better and last longer.
+Here are answers to common questions.

 What does primer do?